-Students at Huff Elementary School are guided by a code of conduct and classroom expectations that promote perseverance, respect, cooperation, courtesy and acceptance of others.
-Parents and students are informed of school rules and discipline policies through the parent-student handbook, grade level code of conduct assemblies with the principal at the start of the school year, and through our website.
-Throughout the year, behavior and discipline policies are reviewed in school newsletters that go out via email, handouts and January Code of Conduct Review Assemblies.
+Students at Landels Elementary are guided by specific rules and classroom expectations that promote respect, cooperation, courtesy and acceptance of others.
+Parents and students are informed of school rules and discipline policies through the parent-student handbook at the start of the school year.
+Throughout the year, behavior and discipline policies are reviewed in the weekly Wednesday newsletters, monthly Principal Chats, autodialer, Parent Education Nights, School Site Council, and Monday morning assemblies.